rameel/ramstack.filesystem/README.md

 ### VirtualFile

-The `VirtualFile` class provides properties and methods for creating, deleting, copying and opening files within the virtual file system.
+The `VirtualFile` class provides properties and methods for creating, deleting, copying, and opening files within the virtual file system.

 ```csharp
 using Ramstack.FileSystem;